imagej/imagej.github.io/_pages/develop/debugging-exercises.md

 Next, we want to run this plugin in ImageJ and see what happens:

 1. On the command line, run `mvn clean install` from the `imagej-troubleshooting` directory, to build a `.jar`
-2. Copy the produced jar (e.g. `target/imagej-troubleshooting-0.1.0-SNAPSHOT.jar`) to the `ImageJ.app/jars` directory of your ImageJ installation
+2. Copy the produced jar (e.g. `target/imagej-troubleshooting-0.1.0-SNAPSHOT.jar`) to the `jars` directory of your ImageJ installation
 3. Start ImageJ

 Note that the menu path of the plugin is specified in the class's annotation: